IgniteUI/help-topics/topics/04_Data-Sources/igDataSource/04_igDataSource_Binding_to_WCF_Data_Services.md

 11. Run the application and the stock information for Microsoft will appear.
 At first, this will be the only company that has data available.
 To see data for all of the companies as well as the sample in its completed form, download the [full sample here](http://dl.infragistics.com/community/jquery/codesamples/aaronm/2011-07-28/igDataSourceWCFService.zip).

->**Note**: The Ignite UI script files are not included with this download.
-Please use the files installed with your copy of Ignite UI or download your copy [here](http://www.infragistics.com/dotnet/netadvantage/jquery-controls.aspx#Downloads).
+>**Note**: The %%ProductName%% script files are not included with this download.
+Please use the files installed with your copy of %%ProductName%% or download your copy [here](http://www.infragistics.com/dotnet/netadvantage/jquery-controls.aspx#Downloads).

 ## Related Topics
 Following are some other topics you may find useful.